 Bristol paper (or board) is a light card made of glued multi-ply sheets of paper, compressed together, and is available with a smooth or vellum surface.

 Smooth Bristol board is a brilliant white paper with a shiny toothless drawing surface.
-It is fine for markers, pen and ink, and airbrushes but not so great for a pencil drawing.
-Without a tooth, the graphite is pale and insipid.
+It’s a great option for markers, pen and ink drawings, airbrushes, and even ballpoint pen, but not so great for a graphite pencil drawing.
+Without a toothy surface, the graphite is pale and insipid.

 Vellum Bristol Board has a slight texture and is more suitable for graphite, charcoal, and colored pencils.
 The thicker board will take watercolor and I see claims that it’s also suitable for pastel.
 It’s possible I suppose, but only if you apply very few layers.
 I doubt many pastelists use it.